 It’s this phenomenon of light curving around an object that causes the attraction.
-Moths will fly to a flame trying to reach the darkness behind it, while crane flies and many other bugs will be attracted to bare skin because of the way it reflects light.
+Moths will fly to a flame trying to reach the darkness behind it.
+Meanwhile, crane flies and many other bugs will be attracted to bare skin because of the way it reflects light.

-Remember, insects see in a totally different visual spectrum than we do, and light reflectivity plays a major role in how many insects navigate the world round them.
+Remember, insects see in a totally different visual spectrum than we do.
+Light reflectivity plays a major role in how many insects navigate the world around them.

 What Causes a LOT of Crane Flies?

 A single adult female can lay 300 eggs in her short lifetime, and these small (usually black) eggs tend to go unnoticed.
 As the larvae live primarily underground, they’re mostly safe from predators, meaning you can have a sudden population explosion in early fall that seem to come out of nowhere.

 Rainy weather, especially during the fall, can increase the number of eggs that successfully hatch.